 mpenginedb.db file, you can try restarting your PC in Safe Mode.
 After booting into Safe Mode, you can run the above command again to delete the

 After deleting mpenginedb.db file to fix the high CPU usage issue by MsMpEng.exe (Antimalware Service Executable), we need to revert the changes we did in Registry Editor.
 Go to the same path in Registry Editor again and delete the “DisableAntiSpyware” DWORD.

 After deleting the DWORD, close Registry Editor and restart your computer.
 After restarting the PC, Windows Security will start working again.

 After restarting, you will not see high CPU usage by MsMpEng.exe (Antimalware Service Executable).
 If your issue is not fixed yet, you can try resetting your Windows 10 or reinstalling a fresh copy of Windows 10.
 You can also use a third-party antivirus like Quick Heal or Malwarebytes.

 Disable MsMpEng.exe on Your Windows PC to Fix High CPU Usage

 The above tutorial explained how you can delete mpenginedb.db file and fix high CPU usage by MsMpEng.exe (Windows’ Antimalware Service Executable).
-After we cleared Windows Security (former Windows Defender) database, it won’t cause high CPU usage by scanning the whole disk.
+After we cleared the Windows Security (former Windows Defender) database, it won’t cause high CPU usage by scanning the whole disk.

 We hope you liked this tutorial.
 In case you are still facing any issues, feel free to write them in the comment section down below.